MicrosoftDocs/win32/desktop-src/Power/system-power-management-events.md

 ---
-Description: A system power management event is a change in the system power status, the operational mode of a device or the system, or the value of a power setting. ms.assetid: f73b072a-1f69-4e26-9712-dab428edca18
+description: A system power management event is a change in the system power status, the operational mode of a device or the system, or the value of a power setting. ms.assetid: f73b072a-1f69-4e26-9712-dab428edca18
 title: System Power Management Events ms.topic: article